singerng/noahsinger.org/projects/index.md

 # Projects

-Here's a (very incomplete) list of coding projects that I've worked on over time.
+Here's a portfolio of (non-research) coding projects that I've worked on over time.
 Starred are the projects that are most important to me.

 {% for project in site.data.projects %}